dfarnham/totp-qr/README.md

 # TOTP-QR

-## Using totp-qr in a shell function to view tokens
+## Using totp-qr in a shell function to securely view tokens

 1. Install `totp-qr` e.g. `cargo install totp-qr` or build e.g. `cargo install --path .`
 2. Gather your QR-images into a directory